4irmann/scalefreq-generator/README.md

 ![Inverse and alternate colors](doc/img/scalefreq5.png)

 **COMPILATION HINTS**
 The source was created using Eclipse IDE and Google SWT framework.
-If you want to recompile from source you will need some Eclipse jar files / libraries.
-Those jars are included inside the scalefreq binary release jar.
+If you want to recompile from source you will also need some Eclipse jar files / libraries.
+Those jars are included inside the scalefreq_x_xx.jar.
+The jarinjar loader and the SWT jars are part of the source already (not the best solution - I know :-)

 **CHANGELOG**